Big Pharma may have to reveal government deals in WHO's draft pandemic rules

 By Jennifer Rigby and Emma Farge

-LONDON, Nov 17 (Reuters) - Pharmaceutical companies could be made to disclose prices and deals agreed for any products they make to fight future pandemics, under new rules being drawn up by the World Health Organization and reviewed by Reuters.
+LONDON/GENEVA, Nov 17 (Reuters) - Pharmaceutical companies could be made to disclose prices and deals agreed for any products they make to fight future global health emergencies, under new rules that would govern a World Health Organization-backed pandemic accord reviewed by Reuters.

-A draft version of the WHO's pandemic accord, which it hopes will be adopted by the U.N. health agency's 194 member countries, calls for it to be compulsory for companies to reveal the terms of any public procurement contracts.
-L1N32D1U4
+A draft version of the WHO accord, which is being negotiated by the U.N. health agency's 194 member countries, calls for it to be compulsory for companies to reveal the terms of any public procurement contracts.

 It says that public funding for the development of vaccines and treatments should be more transparent, and include provisions to ensure that any resulting products are distributed evenly around the world.

-The aim of the pact, commonly known as the pandemic treaty, is to prevent the next pandemic from being as devastating as COVID-19 and improving the global response which left many of the world's poorest countries behind.
+The aim of the pact, commonly known as the pandemic treaty, is to prevent the next global health crisis from being as devastating as COVID-19 and improving the global response that left many of the world's poorest countries behind.

-A spokesperson for the WHO said it was member states that were driving the current process towards a new agreement.
+A spokesperson for the WHO said it was member states that were driving the current process toward a new agreement.

 "The process is open, transparent, and with the input from other stakeholders, including any interested stakeholders and public, able to submit comments at public consultations."